 Pregnancy and Vaccination

-The vaccine for pertussis can and should be given during pregnancy and at the latetst, pregnant women who were not previously vaccinated with Tdap should get one dose of Tdap postpartum before leaving the hospital or birthing center.
+The vaccine for pertussis can and should be given during pregnancy usually in the third trimester, and pregnant women who were not previously vaccinated with Tdap should get one dose of Tdap postpartum before leaving the hospital or birthing center.
 Getting vaccinated with Tdap is especially important for families with and caregivers of new infants.
 The CDC has a website about pertussis and pregnancy.

 The easiest thing for adults to do is to get Tdap instead of their next regular tetanus booster - that Td shot that they were supposed to get every 10 years.
 The dose of Tdap can be given earlier than the 10-year mark, so it's a good idea for adults to talk to a doctor about what's best for their specific situation.